Current-induced molecular dissociation: Topological insulators as robust reaction platforms: Results

 \subsection{Non-equilibrium molecular destabilization}

-We initiate our analysis by considering an armchair-edged graphene nanoribbon defined by $N$ carbon atoms along the transversal direction \cite{foatorres2014} [see Fig.~\ref{fig:scheme}(b)].
+We initiate our analysis by considering a pristine armchair-edged graphene nanoribbon defined by $N$ carbon atoms along the transversal direction \cite{foatorres2014} [see Fig.~\ref{fig:scheme}(b)].
 In particular, we set $N$ under the condition $N=3\ell+2$, with $\ell \in \mathbb{N}$, in order to obtain a metallic ribbon.
 For this analysis we use $\ell = 25$, resulting in a nanoribbon width of approximately $W=\sqrt{3}(N-1)a/2 \approx 9.3$ nm.
-The molecular center is located at a distance of $1.5$ {\AA} above the substrate plane, with its bond axis aligned along $\theta=\pi/2$, i.e., parallel to the $y$ direction, as illustrated in Fig.~\ref{fig:scheme}(a).
+The molecular center is located at a distance of $1.5$ {\AA} above the substrate plane, with its bond axis aligned along $\theta=\pi/2$, i.e., parallel to the $y$ direction.
+In Appendix \ref{app:angle} we extended the analysis to various molecular orientations, though no qualitative differences appear for both the molecular occupancies and the intramolecular force.
 Additionally, its center is located at the lower edge, i.e., $y_0 = (1-N)\sqrt{3}a/4$, measured from the center of the ribbon.
 The two atoms are separated by a distance of $1.5$ {\AA} from each other along the bond axis, such that the radius of the molecule is $R = 0.75$ {\AA}.
 For the topological case ($\gamma_1 \neq 0$), this setup allows us to probe the interaction between the molecule and the localized edge-states.
 To ensure that the edge states are well defined and spatially separated, the ribbon width must be chosen to be larger than the localization length to avoid hybridization between opposite edges.

 The bond decay factor is set at $b=1.5$, allowing interaction within a radius of approximately 4.36 {\AA}, corresponding to 1\% of the maximum interaction strength, while the coupling intensity $\gamma_\tf{d}$ is tuned through $\alpha_\tf{d}=0.15$ so that the molecular levels are near the Dirac point.
 We select $\alpha_\tf{x}=0.5$ such that the eigenstates of the isolated molecule do not change significantly when hybridized with the substrate.
 In particular, for the case of graphene, this setup leads to hybridization with a single energy band near the Dirac point, composed of extended bulk states.
 Even though we use a larger value of $\alpha_\tf{x}$ compared to $\alpha_\tf{d}$, the qualitative results remain unchanged.
 As we shall discuss, this choice only affects the timescale over which the occupation dynamics takes place, without altering the underlying physical behavior.
 For the Kane-Mele model, we use the same spatial and coupling parameters but we add second-neighbor hoppings with $\gamma_1=0.05 \, \gamma_0$ and phase $\phi=\pm\pi/2$ to work within a topological regime.
 Under these conditions, the molecular energy levels fall within the topological gap and can only hybridize with localized helical states.